-This study will be guided by "The Agency Theory" as initially put across by Jensen & Meckling, (1976) and later expounded on by Gerrit Sarens & Mohammad J. Abdolmohammadi, (2010).
-Gerrit & Mohammad theory also has connections with the Theory of firm articulated by Nicolai J. Foss et al. According to the agency theory a company consists of a nexus of contracts between the owners of economic resources (the principals) and managers (the agents) who are charged with using and controlling those resources (Jensen & Meckling, 1976).
-Agency theory posits that agents have more information than principals and that this information asymmetry adversely affects the principals' ability to monitor whether or not their interests are being properly served by agents.
+This study was guided by "The Agency Theory" as initially put across by Jensen & Meckling and later expounded on by Gerrit Sarens & Mohammad J. Abdolmohammadi, (2010).Gerrit & Mohammad theory also has connections with the Theory of firm articulated by NicolaiJ.
+Foss et al. According to the agency theory a company consists of a nexus of contracts between the owners of economic resources (the principals) and managers (the agents) who are charged with using and controlling those resources Jensen & Meckling, Agency theory posts that agents have more information than principals and that this information asymmetry adversely affects the principals' ability to monitor whether or not their interests are being properly served by agents.

 Furthermore, an assumption of agency theory is that principals and agents act rationally and use contracting to maximize their wealth.
-A consequence of this assumption maybe the 'moral hazard' problem (Jensen & Meckling, 1976), indicating that in an effort to maximize their own wealth, agents may face the dilemma of acting against the interests of their principals.
-This will be expounded later during the literature review in Chapter two (2) of the study.
+A consequence of this assumption was the 'moral hazard' problem Jensen & Meckling, indicating that in an effort to maximize their own wealth, agents faced the dilemma of acting against the interests of their principals.
+This was expounded later during the literature review in Chapter two (2) of the study.